 Self-employed professions as a new "fixed salary"?

-The balance of the "paycheck", in other words, includes various deductions.
+The balance sheet of the "paycheck", in other words, includes various deductions.
 Even that of time subtracted from loved ones, from health, from personal hygiene, from creative hobbies.
 Done all the balance, there are professions that allow you to choose a "salary" that has healthier items in the balance sheet, perhaps in spite of the economic part, or perhaps with fewer hours worked, or more flexibility.